mrshenli/streamsx.documentation/docs/beamrunner/beamrunner-X-performance.md

 parallelism for `Serial` while using higher parallelism for `VeryParallel` than the rest of the application.

 `PCollection`s of [`KV`](https://github.com/apache/beam/blob/release-2.4.0/sdks/java/core/src/main/java/org/apache/beam/sdk/values/KV.java) elements are partitioned based on keys.
-The same key always goes into the same parallel channel, guaranteeing that keyed states are correctly handled. `PCollections` of other types are partitioned using the round-robin scheme.
+The same key will always go into the same parallel channel, guaranteeing that keyed states are correctly handled. `PCollections` of other types are partitioned using the round-robin scheme.
 It is applications' responsibility to balance workloads across keys.